Popular related searches

 Participatory Design in the Real World

-In the early 2000s, the city of Bogotá, Colombia, embarked on a participatory design project to improve its public transportation system.
-The city's leaders recognized that the existing system was inadequate, inefficient, and often dangerous, and they wanted to involve the city's residents to design a better system.
+In the early 2000s, the municipal authorities in Bogotá, Colombia, embarked on a participatory design project to improve the public transportation system.
+The city's leaders recognized that the existing system was inadequate, inefficient, and often dangerous, and they wanted to involve the city's residents in designing a better approach.

 A TransMilenio bus.